-If you are charged for underpaid postage but don’t have money in your USPS postage account, the payment source attached to your USPS postage account will be charged to cover the adjustment amount.
+If you are charged for underpaid postage but do not have money in your USPS postage account, the payment source attached to your USPS postage account will be charged to cover the adjustment amount.

 How do I dispute an adjustment or reach USPS with questions?

 If you feel you were debited in error, you can dispute the charge with the USPS.
-You’ll need to contact the USPS Automated Package Verification department directly.
+You will need to contact the USPS Automated Package Verification department directly.
 Email VerifyPostageHelp@usps.gov or call 1-844-819-5187, and provide as much of the below information as possible: